 , an Internet retailer of footwear and related apparel and accessories, and PriceRunner, a shopping comparison website.

 Focused in the areas of search, applications, online dating, local and media, IAC's family of websites is one of the largest in the world, with more than a billion monthly visits across more than 30 countries.

-IAC has operations in North America, Europe (including France and the UK), Latin America, Australia, and Asia.
-About 70% of its revenue came from the US during fiscal 2012.
+IAC has operations in North America, Europe, Latin America, Australia, and Asia.
+The US accounted for 74% of total revenue in 2015.

 Sales and Marketing

 The company markets its services through a wide variety of activities including traditional marketing, television advertising, print advertising, and radio advertising, public relations, and e-mail campaigns.
-It spent about $779.7 million on advertising and marketing promotions during fiscal 2012.
+It spent about $1.2 billion on advertising and marketing promotions during fiscal 2015.

 Mergers and Acquisitions

 In 2015, the company acquired Plentyoffish Media, a leading provider of subscription-based and ad-supported online personals servicing North America, Europe, Latin America and Australia, for $575 million.